 A parent must first complete an application for a child.
-We are licensed to accept 285 children that are between the ages of 6 weeks and until children enter sixth grade.
-Once accepted, a nonrefundable enrollment fee of a designated amount must be paid to secure a child's entrance to the Center.
+We are licensed to accept 185 children that are between the ages of six weeks through six years.
+Once accepted, a nonrefundable enrollment fee of a designated amount must be paid to secure a child's entrance to the Center and will be paid annually.
 Listed are the forms included in the admission packet, all of which must be completed prior to the child's admission into the Center.